-Impact on long-term success Stakeholder considerations Increasing the NAV per Ordinary Share and assisting to The Board believes that undertaking repurchases of minimise the discount to the NAV per Ordinary Share at Ordinary Shares addresses any imbalance between the which the Ordinary Shares are trading. supply of, and demand for, the Ordinary Shares.
+Impact on long-term success Stakeholder considerations Increasing the NAV per Ordinary Share and The Board believes that undertaking repurchases of assisting to minimise the discount to the NAV per Ordinary Shares addresses any imbalance between Ordinary Share at which the Ordinary Shares are the supply of, and demand for, the Ordinary Shares. trading.